iGeeky/wolf/docs/deploy.md

 CREATE USER wolfroot WITH PASSWORD '123456';
 CREATE DATABASE wolf with owner=wolfroot ENCODING='UTF8';
 GRANT ALL PRIVILEGES ON DATABASE wolf to wolfroot;
--- To access the wolf database as wolfroot, if prompted for a password, please enter the password above.
-\c wolf wolfroot;
 ```

 * Creation tables